wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-solution-startstopvm-psworkflow.md

 ## Detailed breakdown

-Following is a detailed breakdown of the runbooks in this solution.
-You can use this information to either customize the runbooks or just to learn from them.
+Following is a detailed breakdown of the runbooks in this scenario.
+You can use this information to either customize the runbooks or just to learn from them for authoring your own automation scenarios.

 ### Parameters